BZemba87/guessing-game/README.md

 Number Guessing Game is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.

-Players can try to guess a number that the computer is thinking of.
+Players can try to guess a number that the computer randomly generates.
 There are 3 difficulty levels the player can choose to play - easy, medium or hard.

+The live site can be found [here](https://guessing-game-pp3.herokuapp.com/)